How roads and bridges are named

 What can be named?

-We are responsible for naming state-controlled transport infrastructure like:
+We are responsible for naming state-controlled transport infrastructure such as:

 - roads